-Objective #5: To broadly share salmon conservation and scientific information through innovative methods such as the web-based "Salmon Hub" utility and the webinar series.
+Objective #5: To broadly share information through innovative methods such as the web-based "Salmon Hub" utility and the webinar series.

-Comment: Throughout 2023 the Foundation updated the wide variety of information available through the Salmon Hub.
+Comment: Throughout 2024 the Foundation updated the wide variety of information available through the Salmon Hub.
 New information was gathered through Foundation funded projects and research, as well as through independent staff research.

 The Salmon Hub's ability to share information has been enhanced through the update of the Foundation's entire website.
 A restructured Map section provides users with contact information for all past recipients.
 Individual pages on the updated Salmon Hub now also include links to all the categories within the Hub, allowing users to easily switch through topics.
-New and updated information is being shared and promoted through the Foundation's newly revised monthly e-newsletter.

-Objective #6: To strengthen and build the Foundation relationships and communications with current and potential stakeholders/ beneficiaries, the public and potential new supporters.
+New and updated information is being shared and promoted through the Foundation's monthly e-newsletter.
+Objective #6: To strengthen and build the Foundation relationships and partnerships with current and potential stakeholders/ beneficiaries, the public, governments and potential new supporters.